Rio7-codes/Stock-Market-Trend-Prediction/README.md

   - Trained on historical stock data
   - Features: Open, High, Low, Close, Volume, MA10, RSI
-  - Used `scikit-learn`, `joblib`, `MinMaxScaler`
+  - Used `scikit-learn`, `joblib`, `MinMaxScaler` [Plenty of ML Models have been used with Decision Tree providing maximum Accuracy]

 ---